witheve/docs/drafts/guides/quickstart.md

 This second block is a little different from what we've seen so far.
 Here, we can see the two phases of a code block in practice:

 1. __Match__ - Eve uses patterns to match records in the database.
-The record in this case is `[#person name age]`, which is asking for all records matching a tag "person", with a name attribute, and an age attribute.
+The record in this case is `[#student name]`, which is asking for all records matching a tag "student", with a name attribute.
 Records in the match phase are called "supporting records" because their

 2. __Action__ - The action phase uses the data gathered in the match phase to update or create records.
 The action in this case is a `bind`, which adds or updates a record continuously as their supporting records change.
 If the data that supports a bound record disappears, the bound record disappears as well.